 Fingerprint scanners aren’t the only commonality between the two devices.
 Meowth is also a detachable, and they can both use the same keyboard base, codenamed “Whiskers“.
 Code reveals that the Whiskers keyboard will be backlit and adjust its brightness automatically based on ambient light.
 The keyboard also uses the same top row layout as the Pixelbook, with an Assistant key and a control panel “hamburger” key.

 If Nocturne is indeed in the Pixelbook line, the fact that it shares Whiskers with Meowth could also point to Meowth also being a Pixel device.
 It goes both ways, too.
-We were actually told last year that Meowth was indeed a Made by Google hardware project, and given that both Meowth and Nocturne share screen resolutions and keyboards, it seems likely that they’d both be Google boards.
+We were actually told last year that Meowth was indeed a Made by Google hardware project, and given that Meowth and Nocturne share the Whiskers keyboards, it seems likely that they’d both be Google boards.
 We now believe that Meowth was canceled and replaced by Nocturne sometime earlier this year.

 Another clue that Nocturne might be Made by Google is in the cameras.
 There’s been signs recently of Pixelbook users being able to use the Google Camera app from Android, instead of the native Chrome OS camera app.
 Google Camera, currently a Pixel-exclusive, is also being tested on Nocturne, including special support for taking portrait mode photos.